Dawlish Warren

-Dawlish Warren is a seaside resort near the town of Dawlish in Teignbridge on the south coast of Devon in England.
-Dawlish Warren consists almost entirely of holiday accommodation and facilities for holiday-makers especially caravan sites.
+Dawlish Warren is a seaside resort near to the town of Dawlish, in Teignbridge on the south coast of Devon, England.
+At the 2021 census, it had a population of 1,190.
+Dawlish Warren consists almost entirely of holiday accommodation and facilities for holidaymakers, especially on caravan sites.

 Location

 Dawlish Warren is located at the mouth of the Exe Estuary opposite Exmouth and has a beach, a National Nature Reserve spanning 506 acres (2 km2) and a golf course, which is classified as a Site of Special Scientific Interest (SSSI).

 The renowned sand spit at Dawlish Warren is the location of both the golf course and the nature reserve which was declared a National Nature Reserve in 2000.
 This spit has reduced in size within the past century due to erosion partly caused by the installation of a breakwater at Langstone Rock to the south-west which traps sand from the local sandstone cliffs and interrupts the natural sediment flow of the area.

 The resort is popular with holidaymakers and although a death occurred from E. coli poisoning in 1999, allegedly caused by a nearby sewage outflow, a new sewage treatment plant has since been built resulting in both Dawlish Warren and Dawlish beaches now winning the Blue Flag for the quality of the bathing waters.